South Korea's ruling party reels from more sex abuse allegations, vows 'zero tolerance'

 SEOUL (Reuters) - A South Korean lawmaker submitted his resignation to the National Assembly on Monday and abandoned ambitions to become Seoul’s mayor, becoming the latest casualty in a spate of embarrassing allegations against members of the ruling party.

-A senior official in President Moon Jae-in’s Democratic Party told Reuters on Friday that the party would adopt “zero tolerance” over sexual abuse, and would vet the candidates it fields in looming regional polls more rigorously.
+A senior official in President Moon Jae-in’s Democratic Party told Reuters on Friday that the party would adopt“zero tolerance” over sexual abuse, and would vet the candidates it fields in looming regional polls more rigorously.

 Discussion of sexual misconduct has long been taboo in South Korea but in recent months the #MeToo movement has snowballed, with allegations made against a number of high-profile figures across various fields, from the entertainment industry to the religious community and literary world.